 "Megara was originally a Greek word for a fissure in the ground used for sacred rites connected with beliefs about the underworld (the unconscious) and Persephone-Hecate."

-In 1993 I began a novel (The Song of Medusa), which I wrote with my former husband (inspired by the writings of Marija Gimbutas and Riane Eisler), that was based on the idea of an ancient shamanic priestess of an old-European, Earth Goddess culture.
+(The Song of Medusa), which I wrote with artist Duncan Eagleson and which was inspired by the writings of Riane Eisler.
+It was based on the idea of an ancient shamanic priestess of an old-European, Earth Goddess culture.
 The priestess was called a "Singer", and she entered altered states of consciousness and prophesy by going into fissures or caves in the earth.
 The novel was about the conflict that happened as her world was shattered by the invasions of warlike, Indo-European tribes.
 As the little novel evolved, somehow, and surprising indeed to me, my own version of the myth of Persephone also evolved within the story, so much so that it became the novel's secondary theme.
 Learning about "MARGA" and "MEGARA" is a revelation for me.
 It seems, once again, that in the course of opening to the creative process, we do indeed open to the collective mind.